your5e/5e-srd-markdown/dnd/51/SRD_CC_v5.1.md

 # Saving Throws

-A saving throw—also called a save—represents an attempt to resist a spell, a trap, a poison, a disease, or a similar threat.
+A saving throw — also called a save — represents an attempt to resist a spell, a trap, a poison, a disease, or a similar threat.
 You don't normally decide to make a saving throw; you are forced to make one because your character or monster is at risk of harm.

 To make a saving throw, roll a d20 and add the appropriate ability modifier.
 For example, you use your Dexterity modifier for a Dexterity saving throw.